-Soren Wheeler is the Senior Editor at Radiolab, where he plays a variety of roles, including producer, editor, and reporter.
+Soren Wheeler is the Managing Editor at Radiolab, where he plays a variety of roles, including producer, editor, and reporter.
 He also oversees the development of future content.
 Before coming to radio, Soren spent 10 years working with science teachers and writing about how kids learn science.
 He was a project coordinator at the Association for the Advancement of Science, where he co-authored the book Atlas of Science Literacy.
 He then went on to get a Master’s degree in science writing at Johns Hopkins University.
 Soren has won awards for production on radio pieces about coincidence and statistics, the periodic table, and the story of a woman waking up from a coma.

 Soren Wheeler appears in the following: